» Contact Us

 Our mission is to fully provide for the welfare of local wildlife and its coexistence with our community through rehabilitation, education and example.
 Wildlife Rescue serves the community by instilling an awareness of and appreciation for local wildlife and providing a resource for wildlife rehabilitation.
 WRI provides educational services to the public regarding the critical role our local wildlife play in our Pacific Coastal ecosystems.
 Our goal is to promote a safe and peaceful coexistence between people and animals that live together in our urban environment, and to rehabilitate and release injured and orphaned wildlife that are brought to our shelter.

 Wildlife Rescue, Inc. (WRI) is a 501( c )(3) non-profit, tax-exempt organization.
 We are funded through membership dues, individual and corporate donations and grants.
+Also wanna thanks to management essays writers who help us to promote our good deal and share the love for animals with this world, they help us also to make statistics and tables with charts of already rescued animals, amount of fundrasing and many others.
 Wildlife Rescue, Inc. has service contracts with the City of Palo Alto and City of Los Altos Hills to help cover some of the facility expenses.

 Wildlife Rescue and our volunteers provide many services to our community, including: